fosslk/OSS-Training-Project/Deep Investigations/Cloud solutions/Details.md

 1. Point your web browser to http://localhost/nextcloud
 1. Enter your desired administrator’s username and password.
 1. Click **Finish Setup**

+### Course Content (Demonstration Videos)

+This section contains all videos that we are going to produce under each section.
+Please note that these videos can be a one video or multiple videos for the relevant section based on the video duration of each sections and subsections.

+1. Introduction
+    - What **E**nterprise **F**ile **S**ync and **S**hare (EFSS) system.
+    - What is Nextcloud
+    - History of Nextcloud
+    - Importance of Nextcloud
+1. Ready for Nextcloud Installation
+    - Prerequsite PHP modules
+    - Apache web server configuration
+    - Installation methods
+1. Nextcloud Installation
+    - Install Nextcloud on Ubuntu server using **Intallation script**
+    - Nextcloud Initial configurations
+    - Configure Nextcloud further
+        - Configure Data directory location
+        - Configure Database
+        - Configure Trusted domains
+1. Essential Plugin Installtion for Nextcloud
+    - Calendars
+    - Tasks
+    - Forms
+    - Ebook viewers
+    - Browser-based text editors
+    - Annoucement Center
+    - Talk (Chat, video & audio-conferencing using WebRTC)

 ## FAQ
 ---